Common questions on Leicester lockdown

 - Stay 2m apart from anyone you do not live with.

-- Wear a face covering on buses, in shops and in public spaces where distancing is not always possible.
+- Wear a face covering on buses, in shops and in any space where distancing is difficult.

 - Book a test and self-isolate as soon as you get symptoms.